22

 Mastichora

-Afterwards, when Chios Island was dominated by the Turks, the interest was focused on the preservation of the Mastic's monopoly, imposing tough penalties into the smugglers but, at the same time, assuring the inhabitants a well-off life.
-Therefore, even though those people who were producing Mastic couldn't enjoy the slightest part of their natural wealth, they did not face problems during the Turkish occupation.
+Later, when Chios island was dominated by the Turks, the interest was focused on the preservation of the mastic-monopoly, imposing big penalties onto smugglers, while at the same time assuring the inhabitants a well-off life.
+Therefore, even though those people who were producing mastic could not enjoy the slightest part of their natural wealth, they did not face problems during the Turkish occupation.

-However, all the southeast villages were damaged a lot by the earthquake in 1881.
-Today, only 24 Mastic villages survive, and some of them are even in very good conditions.
-The most important and the biggest one is Pirgi, and some others are Mesta, Olympoi, Kalamoti, Armolia, Kallimasia, Nenita and Vessa.
-Altogether, they are very beautiful places, each one with different culture and interests.
+However, all the southeast villages were heavily damaged by the earthquake in 1881, which only 24 mastic villages survived.
+Nevertheless some of them are still in very good conditions.
+The most important and the biggest one is Pyrgi, and some others are Mesta, Olympi, Kalamoti, Armolia, Kallimiasa, Nenita and Vessa.
+Altogether they are very beautiful places, each one with a different culture and interests.

-In this area the villages' houses were arranged in a special way: the external houses formed a big wall in order to protect the mastic-growers from pirates' raids.
-Usually, the villages are built around a tower and form labyrinths of small streets and passages, intending to confuse any invader.
+In this area the villages' houses were arranged in a special way: The external houses formed a big wall in order to protect the mastic-growers from pirates' raids.
+Usually, the villages are built around a tower and form labyrinths of small streets and passages, intending to confuse any possible invader.